Jewish-American patronage of Chinese restaurants: Historical background

-Reasons for appeal of Chinese food for Jews
+Reasons for appeal

-In Lower Manhattan, immigrant Jews would open delis for other Jews, Italians ran restaurants primarily for other Italians, and Germans had many places that would serve only Germans, but Chinese restaurant owners "accept[ed] Jews and other immigrant and ethnic groups as customers without precondition."
-More of the Jews and Italians would want to eat at Chinese restaurants than they would want to eat at their own ethnic restaurants.
+In Lower Manhattan, immigrant eateries were usually operated to serve their own communities.
+Jews would open delis for other Jews, Italians ran restaurants primarily for other Italians, and Germans had many places that would serve only Germans.
+However, Chinese restaurant owners accepted Jews and other immigrant and ethnic groups as customers without precondition.
+In addition, unlike many Italian establishments in Lower Manhattan, Chinese restaurants usually lacked Christian iconography.
+The lack of antisemitism from Chinese-American restaurateurs gave Jews a sense of security, and the Chinese didn't look down on Jews as being less American like other immigrant groups did.